Shawn-Cao/form-flow-builder/README.md

 ### planned features
 1. Multi-page UI with dynamic routing
 2. Mirror React-hook-form behavior since we take full responsibility.
 Support all through options
-3. hold form def/value/error? object and importable from anywhere (helps with validation) (React needs to useEffect?)
+3. hold form def/value/error object and importable from anywhere (helps with validation) (React needs to useEffect?)
+    - For this to work, we add tentative input when error comes, and block(?) nagivation on error
 4. integration test helpers (where own tests can't cover. eg, accept URL params and localStorage)
 5. build-time validation
 6. field annotations: pristine, prepopulated, reviewed, ...